TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-19-when-you-should-use-monorepo-and-when-local-packages.md

     Before monorepo hype takes over private PHP projects, I think **you should know about its limits**: When is the best time for you to go monorepo?
 When you gain less complexity while integrating it?
 How can you make the transition better?
 Is it really needed?
-tweet: "New Post on My Blog: When You Should Use #Monorepo and When Local Packages    #maturity #transition #balls @LekarnaNovinky #lekarnacz"
 ---

 Today we'll not focus on open-source projects, but **rather on your private code**.
 All from point of **timing and transition**.
 Let me show you the architecture that [Lekarna.cz](https://www.lekarna.cz) uses to this day and how did we get there despite very chaotic start.